jpdillingham/Archivist/README.md

 # Archivist
-A simple, self contained .NET Core application for tracking changes to files and directories on a system.
+A simple Golang application for tracking changes to files and directories on a system.